Kevin Stallings: Pittsburgh

 On March 27, 2016, amid a backlash from fans, it was announced that Stallings was hired as head basketball coach at the University of Pittsburgh.
 Despite returning 6 of the top 7 players from the previous year (including 2 eventual NBA players), Pitt finished the 2016–17 season with their first losing record in 17 years.
 The campaign featured an 8-game losing streak, including a lopsided 55 point loss to the Louisville Cardinals where Kevin Stallings was ejected after receiving 2 technical fouls.
 Prior to the regular season finale, Kevin Stallings dismissed freshman guard, Justice Kithcart, for conduct detrimental to the team.
 Pitt finished tied for 13th place in the ACC (4–14) which was below their projected pre-season ACC ranking.
 They were eliminated in the 2nd round of the 2017 ACC tournament as the 14th seed by Virginia after upsetting Georgia Tech in the 1st round.
 In the 1st-round game against Georgia Tech, controversy again surrounded Kevin Stallings as he was heard using obscenities directed towards Pitt's Ryan Luther while Sheldon Jeter, whom Stallings had previously blocked from transferring to Pitt from Vanderbilt, was injured and lying on the floor.
 Less than a week after the end of the season, Crisshawn Clark and Corey Manigault announced they would be transferring, leaving no remaining players from the 2016 recruiting class.

 During the 2017–18 season, controversy struck again when on January 2, 2018, in the final minutes of a game Pitt was losing to Louisville, Coach Stallings was overheard saying to a fan "At least we don't pay our players $100,000" (a reference to the Louisville basketball scandal).
 Pitt fired Stallings on March 8, 2018.
 He left with the worst winning percentage of any non-interim coach in Pitt history.

 On March 9, 2018, it was reported that Stallings retired from coaching.
-He was issued a three year show-cause penalty by the NCAA on February 20, 2020 for exceeding the number of permissible coaches on his staff and lying to Pitt officials about it.
+He was issued a three year show-cause penalty by the NCAA on February 20, 2020, for exceeding the number of permissible coaches on his staff and lying to Pitt officials about it.
 He allowed three basketball staffers to perform coaching duties, then implemented an alert system to keep the staffers from being caught.
 He even went as far as to delete video footage in order to deceive Pitt officials.
-The show-cause penalty runs until February 19, 2023; if Stallings gets another coaching job during this time, he will be suspended for the first 30 percent of the first season of his return.
+The show-cause penalty ran until February 19, 2023; if Stallings got another coaching job during this time, he would have been suspended for the first 30 percent of the first season of his return.

 Head coaching record

 Personal life

-His son, Jacob Stallings, plays in Major League Baseball for the Miami Marlins.
+His son, Jacob Stallings, plays catcher in Major League Baseball.